 21 American Businesses Temporarily Laying off the Most People

 As the U.S. grapples with the coronavirus pandemic, economic projections continue to spell an increasingly dire impact on the nation’s economy.
 As of Wednesday April 22, about 830,000 COVID-19 cases had been confirmed, by far the most of any country.
-In the last seven days, 21,050 people in the US died from the virus, making COVID the nation’s top killer surpassing deaths in an average week from cancer, heart disease, and car crashes.
+The virus has quickly become the nation’s most common cause of death.
+In the last seven days, 21,050 people in the US died from COVID-19, more than average weekly deaths from cancer, heart disease, or car crashes.

 In the 12 months through February, just before the pandemic hit the U.S., employment growth averaged nearly 200,000 jobs per month.
 In March, amid the rapid spread of the disease and efforts to contain the virus, nationwide nonfarm employment fell by 701,000.
 A majority of these March job losses were in food service and drinking establishments.
 Here are U.S. industries being devastated by the coronavirus.